Nordic skiing: Origins

-Recreational skiing began with organized skiing exercises and races of the Norwegian and Swedish infantries.
+Recreational skiing began with organized skiing exercises and races of the infantry troops of the Norwegian and Swedish armies.
 Military races and exercises included downhill in rough terrain, target practice while skiing downhill, and 3 km cross-country skiing with full military backpack.
 Slalom (Norwegian: slalåm) is a word of Norwegian origin that has entered the international skiing vocabulary.
 In the 1800s skiers in Telemark challenged each other on "wild slopes" (ville låmir), more gentle slopes had the adjective "sla".
 Some races were on "bumpy courses" (kneikelåm) and sometimes included "steep jumps" (sprøytehopp) for difficulty.
 These 19th century races in Telemark ran along particularly difficult trails usually from a steep mountain, along timber-slides and ended with a sharp turn ("Telemark turn") on a field or icy lake.

 Classic skiing

-Classic skiing was the first type of skiing used.
-Classic skis use grips on the bottom of the ski for the skier to kick off of.
+Classic skiing was the first type of skiing, using grips on the bottom of the ski to allow the skier to push against the ground.
 This technique is considered slower than skate skiing.